 Today, Sig Sauer provides the U.S. Army with the SIG P320 9MM pistol; its handguns are used by thousands of law enforcement officers, too.
 We civilians use our Sig pistols for everything from concealed carry and home defense, to hunting and just plinking.

-In 2015, Sig also launched its Electro Optics division and today makes everything from rifle scopes and binoculars, to thermal optics, rangefinders, and, yes, red dot sights.
+In 2015, Sig also launched its Electro Optics division.
+Today, it makes everything from rifle scopes and binoculars, to thermal optics, rangefinders, and, yes, red dot sights.

 The Sig P365 XL I have uses Sig’s Romeo Zero red dot, which Sig designed for slimline, micro-carry pistols like the P365.
-It boasts an amazing 20,000 hours of battery life, is lightweight but still resists drop damage and features a polymer housing and a molded polymer aspheric lens.
+It boasts an amazing 20,000 hours of battery life.
+Additionally, it’s lightweight but still resists drop damage.
+Finally, it features a polymer housing and a molded polymer aspheric lens.

 Currently Sig only offers the pistol-Romeo Zero package with the P365 handgun though it is certainly available for separate purchase.
 However, a number of models in the Sig P320 full-sized pistol line can be had with the Romeo1Pro red dot, as can certain P226 and P229 offerings.

 Made for duty-sized pistols, the Romeo1Pro is built with an aircraft-grade aluminum housing.
 A protective steel shroud is also available.
-The red dot can be had with a 3 or 6 MOA aiming dot and is finished in Black or FDE.
-The unit features Sig’s MOTAC motion activated technology, allowing it to shut off after two minutes, but it comes back on as soon as you pick up the pistol.
+The red dot can be had with a 3 or 6 MOA aiming dot.
+It’s finished in Black or FDE.
+The unit features Sig’s MOTAC motion activated technology.
+This allows it to shut off after two minutes, but it comes back on as soon as you pick up the pistol.
 It also has 12 manually adjustable brightness settings, including two Night Vision settings.
 “We will continue expanding that number throughout 2020 and 2021,” Wright says.
 “It will include many classic line pistols as well as additional models of the P320 and P365 family.”

 These optics/pistol packages cost less than buying each separately and spending time and money to have the optics installed.